-Astronomical gas prices could push another 3.5 Bcf/d of gas demand out of the market next year, according to a research note by Cambridge Energy Research Associates.
+Astronomical gas prices could push another 3.5 Bcf/d of gas demand out of the market next year, according to a research note by Cambridge Energy Research Associates yesterday.
 While the high gas-use markets, such as fertilizer and methanol producers, already have curtailed production significantly, CERA said it expects four more major demand responses: another wave of fuel switching to residual fuel oil by industrial boilers, a surge of investment to increase fuel switching capability, some potential switching to distillate oil and more industrial plant shutdowns.

 CERA estimates the industrial boiler market already has begun to switch small amounts (500 MMcf/d or less) to residual fuel oil from natural gas given the consistency of gas price premiums greater than $0.50/MMBtu.
 It also estimates that focused investment over the next year could increase switchable load to reduce demand by another 1.3 Bcf/d.

 "As [gas price] premiums move far beyond this level [of 50 cents compared to resid], industrial end users can be expected to take a closer look at reinvigorating their switching capability beyond their initial short-term levels," CERA said.
 "There is already some movement here; given the impact of high gas prices on earnings, energy prices have already begun to receive management attention."

 In addition, DOE data shows industrial users have a theoretical capability to switch an additional 1.3 Bcf/d to distillate fuel in the short term, CERA noted.
 Such a shift likely would increase distillate prices, significantly reducing the amount of time the switch could last, however.